CarlosRoque/standalone-resque/README.md

 ```

-Thats it! you have enqueued a reque job
+Thats it! you have enqueued a resque job

 ## Starting Workers
 Now that you have some jobs queued up, you probably want to process them.